Is HHH staffed entirely by volunteers?

 What kind of time commitment is necessary?

-Most volunteer positions are an integral part of daily clinic operations, so we need volunteers who can commit to one or more regular half-day shifts every week for at least three months.
+Most volunteer positions are an integral part of daily clinic operations, so we need volunteers who can commit for a minimum of 52 hours for the medical clinic and 200 hours for the dental clinic.
 For clinicians, some less-frequent options may be arranged.